Winter of Discontent: Phases I and II

-Phase I of the pay policy was announced on 11 July 1975 with a white paper entitled The Attack on Inflation.
+Phase I of the pay policy was introduced on 11 July 1975 with a white paper entitled The Attack on Inflation.
 This proposed a limit on wage rises of £6 per week for all earning below £8,500 annually.
 The TUC General Council accepted these proposals by 19 votes to 13.
 On 5 May 1976 the TUC accepted a new policy for 1976 increases, beginning 1 August, of between £2.50 and £4 per week with further years outlined.
 At the Annual Congress on 8 September 1976 the TUC rejected a motion which called for a return to free collective bargaining (which meant no incomes policy at all) once Phase I expired on 1 August 1977.
 This new policy was Phase II of the incomes policy.

 Phase III

-On 15 July 1977, the Chancellor of the Exchequer Denis Healey announced Phase III of the incomes policy in which there was to be a phased return to free collective bargaining, without "a free-for-all".
+On 15 July 1977, the Chancellor of the Exchequer Denis Healey launched Phase III of the incomes policy in which there was to be a phased return to free collective bargaining, without "a free-for-all".
 After prolonged negotiations, the TUC agreed to continue with the modest increases recommended for 1977–78 under Phase II limits and not to try to reopen pay agreements made under the previous policy, while the government agreed not to intervene in pay negotiations.
 The Conservative Party criticised the power of the unions and lack of any stronger policy to cover the period from the summer of 1978.
 The inflation rate continued to fall through 1977 and by 1978 the annual rate was below 10 per cent.

 At the end of the year Bernard Donoughue, Callaghan's chief policy advisor, sent him a memo analysing possible election dates.
 He concluded that the following October or November would be the best option, as the economy was likely to remain in good shape through then.
 After that, he wrote, the outlook was unclear, with pressure from the government's own incomes policy likely.